stillsheryl/road_tripper/README.md

 * For testing I implemented RSpec, which is a tool for unit testing that will ensure we have the intended functionality at each level of our code.

 * In order to run the tests, run `bundle exec rspec` in the command line and you should have all passing tests.

-### Break down into end to end tests

-Explain what these tests test and why

-    Give an example

-### And coding style tests

-Explain what these tests test and why

-    Give an example

 ## API Endpoints